 fresh_ty_var is a helper method we’re going to brush past for now.
 (We’ll have a lot to cover in constraint solving!)
 It uses our unification_table to produce a unique type variable every time we call it.
 Past that, we can see some parallels between our infer and check method that illustrate each mode. infer takes an AST node and returns a type, whereas check takes both an AST node and a type as parameters.
 This is because infer is working bottom-up and check is working top-down.

 Let’s take a second to look at env and GenOut.
 Both infer and check take an env parameter.
-This is used to track the type of AST variables in their current scope. infer and check both also return a GenOut.
+This is used to track the type of AST variables in their current scope. env is implemented by an immutable HashMap from the im crate.
+An immutable hashmap makes it easy to add a new variable when it comes into scope, and drop it when the variable leaves scope. infer and check both also return a GenOut.
 This is a pair of our set of constraints and our typed AST:

 struct GenOut {